 Languages are in constant flux, so continued practise is vital.

 7. Cost Management Skills

-Though translation project managers have no direct contact with the cost management yet, they need to know basic things.
-They should develop an understanding of setting the rates, creating invoices, tracking the invoices, budgeting the amount of time for a project, and other small financial tasks.
+Although translation project managers do not directly take charge of cost management, they do need to understand the fundamentals.
+They should develop an understanding of setting rates, producing and tracking invoices, outlining a project’s timeframe, and other small financial tasks.

-Translation project managers perform dozens of tasks – they deal with multiple languages, start a project, plan things, manage the staff, and wind up the project.
-Thus, translation project managers must have appropriate skills, qualities, and abilities to handle a complete cycle of multilingual translation and localization projects.
+Translation project managers perform dozens of tasks: they deal with multiple languages, plan workloads, manage staff, and see projects through from beginning to end.
+Consequently, a PM must have the relevant skills, qualities and abilities to handle the whole range of issues that multilingual translation and localization projects can throw up.

-Whether you want to become a translation project manager or recruit a translation manager to handle your project, you need to see that they have a set of soft skills, technical skills, and communication skills.
+Whether you want to become a translation project manager or recruit one to handle your project, you need to make sure that they have the full set of soft, technical and communication skills.